KELINGKING SECRET POINT BEACH ON NUSA PENIDA

 The viewpoints at Kelingking Secret Point Beach

 Further down from the restaurant is what could be considered the main viewing point.
 From here you can enjoy the view all the way down to the beach.
 This is the perfect spot to fully grasp the shape of the dinosaur or Kelingking.
+If you look at the picture below you can see the head with the mouth wide open on the left, while the tail seemingly wraps around to the right!

 No matter where you view Kelingking Secret Point Beach from, you are bound to enjoy the spectacular coastline that Nusa Penida has to offer.